teyvas/BMI-calculator/README.md

 - **User-Friendly UI**: Built using JavaFX with an intuitive layout.

-## Requirements

-- Java Development Kit (JDK) version 8 or later.
-- JavaFX SDK.
-- IDE like IntelliJ IDEA, Eclipse, or any JavaFX-compatible IDE.

 ## Running the Application

 1. Open the project in your preferred IDE.